Erwin McManus: Works

+Filmmaker

 Since 2004, McManus has worked as a filmmaker in multiple roles.
 McManus started and owned companies in both the fashion industry and film industry.

 In 2013 McManus Studios and McManus shut down after investors pulled funding from the failing business.
 McManus took out loans to pay employees and finish contracted projects.

 In 2020, McManus launched a TV Show called McManus on Trinity Broadcasting Network's Hillsong Channel with his son Aaron McManus.
 The show includes a group of millennials discussing the "hottest, hardest topics" and current events.